Retirement checklist: Managing retirement accounts

 Decide what to keep and what to destroy

 While it's smart to keep permanent documents in a fire-proof and water-proof safe or safety deposit box, there are certain items that you can get rid of over time.
-Be sure to shred all discarded documents first, to keep them out of the hands of identity thieves.
+Be sure to shred all discarded retirement account documents first, to keep them out of the hands of identity thieves.
 For those records you keep, make sure you tell your family and other beneficiaries how to access your safe or safety deposit box if they ever need to.

 How long should you keep tax returns and other important financial documents?